Thursday, October 15th

 15:30-16:45 COLYM 2: Redefining Frontline Therapy: Risk, Response, and Reality 15:30-16:45 MPNCo&D 2: Anemia in myelofibrosis: mechanism-driven therapy or trial-and-error?

-Moderators: TBA Moderators: David Ross (Australia); TBA
+Moderators: TBA Moderators: Adam Mead, UK; David Ross, Australia

-15:30-15:35 Case report: TBA 15:30-15:45 What causes anemia in MF — cytokines, hepcidin, marrow failure, or treatment effect?
+15:30-15:45 What causes anemia in MF — cytokines, hepcidin, marrow failure, or treatment effect?

 15:35-15:45 Discussion 15:45-16:00 ESAs, danazol, steroids: obsolete, underused, or still foundational?
+Susanne Isfort, Germany

-16:00-16:15 Novel agents targeting anemia pathways in MF: Searching for the Holy Grail:
+15:45-16:00 Biology-driven frontline strategies in aggressive B-cell lymphomas: Andrew Davies, UK 16:00-16:15 Novel agents targeting anemia pathways in MF: Searching for the Holy Grail:

 16:00-16:15 Frontline therapy in high-risk subgroups: elderly fit patients with LBCL: